fauna-labs/serverless-fauna/README.md

 # Serverless Fauna

-This serverless.com framework plugin enables easy "infrastructure as code" so that you can quickly spin up new Fauna databases as part of your tests and CI/CD pipelines.
-It helps keep your Fauna database in sync with a simple serverless configuration file ([usage example](https://github.com/fauna-labs/serverless-fauna-example/blob/main/serverless.yml)], by creating, updating, or deleting collections, indexes, roles, and user-defined functions.
+This [Serverless Framework][serverless-framework] plugin allows you to manage Fauna databases and resources directly in your `serverless.yml` file.
+You can integrate it in your test and CI/CD pipeliness to keep your databases in sync across multiple environments.
+Visit [this repository][serverless-fauna-example] for a sample application that demonstrates how to create, update, and delete collections, indexes, roles, and user-defined functions (UDFs).

 - [Serverless Fauna](#serverless-fauna)
   - [Installation](#installation)